 - 1. That Council continue to support the provision of aquatic facilities in recognition of the significant health, education and social benefits they provide to residents and visitors to the municipality. - 2.
 That Council recognise aquatic facilities are one element of a range of community facilities and services.
 Future planning with the community needs to consider and prioritise all services and facilities prior to the commitment of significant capital resources. - 3.
-Any of these trigger points may identify the need to review the continued operation of the facility: - The facility operator is not able to achieve compliance with public safety; water quality or OH&S requirements within the proposed maintenance and capital works budget allocations; - 2) Legislative changes which require additional investment beyond current projections; - 3) Breakdown of pool filtration, pool shell or critical infrastructure; - 4) Non Compliance with the identified annual operations budget; and/or, - 5) Drop in attendances by 20% over two consecutive seasons based on average attendances from 2009/10 through to 2014/15.
-When developing a Council report after a trigger is activated exceptional circumstances will be considered, such as very cool summers impact on attendance, or emergency incidents leading to closure of a pool for an extended period. - 4.
+Any of these trigger points may identify the need to review the continued operation of the facility: - 1) The facility operator is not able to achieve compliance with public safety; water quality or OH&S requirements within the proposed maintenance and capital works budget allocations; - 2) Legislative changes which require additional investment beyond current projections; - 3) Breakdown of pool filtration, pool shell or critical infrastructure;

+- 4) Non Compliance with the identified annual operations budget; and/or, - 5) Drop in attendances by 20% over two consecutive seasons based on average attendances from 2009/10 through to 2014/15. - 4.
 Council will consider transferring ownership and management of local pools to the community if activation of a trigger results in Council resolving to withdraw from provision of a specific service, where the local community can demonstrate to Council's satisfaction their capacity to take on this function for the long term.
 Council would cease to have any responsibility for the pool from the date of transfer. - 5.
 Council will consider transferring ownership and management of local pools to the community if directly approached by a community and where the local community can demonstrate to Council's satisfaction their capacity to take on this function for the long term.
 Council would cease to have any responsibility for the pool from the date of transfer. - 6.
 Council will continue to plan for and investigate opportunities to extend and improve the services provided at SG SPLASH. - 7.
-Council will maintain its operational, maintenance and capital investment in all Council managed outdoor pools with a focus on renovation.

-- 8. Council will directly manage or engage suitably qualified and experienced contractors for all Council owned and managed pools. - 9.
+Council will maintain its operational, maintenance and capital investment in all Council managed outdoor pools with a focus on renovation. - 8.
+Council will directly manage or engage suitably qualified and experienced contractors for all Council owned and managed pools. - 9.
 Council revoke the delegations of the current swimming pool Section 86 Special Committees, and establish community support groups for each facility to assist with promotion, broad community use and advice on effective operation of individual pools. - 10.
 Future capital investment in outdoor pools will be informed through the master plans (including Asset Management Plans) developed for each facility. - 11 Council will consider supporting well developed proposals for capital extension/upgrade at the outdoor pools where community and/or external funding can provide a significant proportion (70%) of the total project cost.
 Council will assess the impact on ongoing operational expense that will need to be borne by Council when considering any such proposals. - 12.
-Prior to seeking external funding for capital extension/upgrade of any facility, a report will be presented to Council for consideration detailing the proposed development, the local communities financial contribution and the level financial and in kind support required from Council including the ongoing operating cost to Council. - 13.
-Council will work with pool support groups and the community to maximise attendance and use of the aquatic facilities through promotional initiatives and the development of a range of programs and activities.
-The Pool Contractors will meet with the pool support group at least twice per year.
-Funds accumulated by former Section 86 Special committees will be retained for use at the individual pool concerned. - 14.
+Prior to seeking external funding for capital extension/upgrade of any facility, a report will be presented to Council for consideration detailing the proposed development, the local communities financial contribution and the level financial and in kind support required from Council including the ongoing operating cost to Council.

+- 13. Council will work with pool support groups and the community to maximise attendance and use of the aquatic facilities through promotional initiatives and the development of a range of programs and activities. - 14.
 That a review of this document be undertaken in 2019/20.